mdn/yari/deployer/README.md

 ### `--analyze-dangerous-content`

-It will analyze all the content all look for content that could be "dangerous".
+It will analyze all the content and look for content that could be "dangerous".
 For example, it will list all external URLs found in the content.

 ### `--prefix`

 The `prefix` refers to a prefix in the Deployer upload.
 I.e. what you set when you run `poetry run deployer upload --prefix=THIS`.
-Equipped with this it can list all the URLs to the Dev server.
-For example, if the `--prefix experiment1` it will list:
+The `prefix` is used to specify the proper Dev subdomain (`{prefix}.content.dev.mdn.mozit.cloud`) for the URLs of the built documents.
+For example, if `--prefix experiment1` is specified, it will list:

 ```md
 ## Preview deployment